patternfly/patternfly/UPGRADE-GUIDE.md

 - `--pf-c-wizard__toggle-icon--MarginTop`

 ## Layouts
-- Update gutters in patternfly layouts (gallery, grid, level, split, stack) to have a single gutter instead of responsive, so the gutter is always 16px, instead of being 16px on mobile and 24px on desktop.
-No futher changes are needed to consume this update, though applications may find that custom elements that may have aligned with the spacing at the old breakpoint no longer align. [(#2962)](https://github.com/patternfly/patternfly/pull/2962)
+- Update gutters in patternfly layouts (gallery, grid, level, split, stack) to have a single instead of responsive gutter, so the gutter is always 16px instead of being 16px on mobile and 24px on desktop. [(#2962)](https://github.com/patternfly/patternfly/pull/2962)